 Sandy is a registered nurse at UF Health in the perioperative area.
 She prepares patients for surgery, assists with recovery and discharges patients home.
 Her specialty is ophthalmology and she helps train doctors and nurses around the world.

 For 2 1/2 years, Sandy worked on board the Orbis DC8, a flying eye hospital equipped with an operating room.
-Her work was recently featured in Shands HealthCare’s newsletter.
+Her work was recently featured in Shands HealthCare’s newsletter (PDF).
 Later this February, she is off to Fiji for a month of operating-room training at the Pacific Eye Institute.
 She has also recently taken up playing the ukulele and can be found performing at Satchel’s Open Mike Night in Gainesville.

 We all appreciate Sandy’s generosity and dedication to the archival mission of SPOHP.
 Her work assisting Deborah’s priorities for the collection support discoverability of both physical cassette and born-digital interviews.